 It’s when the government assigns people into groups without their consent and then expects them to think, feel, and act in a certain way when true liberty is restricted.

-Succeeding—becoming famous—or whatever the goal—without the aid of the assigned group’s help gets people in trouble with the group.
+Succeeding—becoming famous—or whatever the goal—without the assigned group’s help gets people in trouble with the group.
 People doing so are called “sellouts.”
 Idealogues don’t allow success by any means outside the group.
 This is a severe restriction of freedom.

 Free enterprise

-My son is running his own photography business (www.nathanaeltphotography.com).
-I’m learning how to become a successful author.
-Neither my son nor I are a member of any group, and we don’t want to be.
+My son is running his own photography business (www.nathanaeltphotography.com), and I’m learning how to become a successful author.
+Neither my son nor I am a member of any group, and we don’t want to be.

 To be clear, anyone in the United States can be rich by doing one thing: